polyrhythm-project/new-polyrhythm-project-website/doc/doc-resources-protocols.md

-These protocols provide detailed step-by-step procedure for research assistants for gathering metadata, proofreading, editing, and encoding examples as well as for audio preparation.
-Note that links on each document may not provide access to working documents that have been archived after completing corpus encoding.
+These protocols provide detailed step-by-step procedures for research assistants to gather metadata, proofread, edit, and encode examples as well as for synthesize audio.
+Note that links on each document may not provide access to working documents that have been archived after corpus encoding was completed.

-TDS refers to the testing data set; E0 scans refer to the original examples from Suter (1980); E1, E2, and E3 refer to addtional scores usee in the encoding and data validation.
+TDS refers to the testing data set; E0 scans refer to the original examples from Suter (1980); E1, E2, and E3 refer to addtional scores used in the encoding and data validation stages.

 * [PHASE 2 Proofreading and Editing Protocol](https://polyrhythm.humdrum.org/resources/PHASE_2_Proofreading_and_Editing_Protocol.pdf)